aturner-epcc/a2v12-post/support-access/index.md

 ---
 layout: section
 title: Help and Support
-summary: How to get assistance with using ARCHER2 facility
+summary: How to get assistance with using ARCHER2 facility and obtaining access.
 ---

 <!-- Service Start -->